Welcome to Honor Flight DCA! We are thrilled you are here to help celebrate and honor our veterans visiting Washington, D.C.

 Our group is 100% made up of volunteers who donate their time to greet our nation’s Greatest Generation as they arrive to DC on their Honor Flights.
-These World War II and Korean War Veterans generally arrive in the spring and the fall, allowing the Veterans to escape the more severe temperatures of summer and winter.
+These World War II, Korean War, and Vietnam War Veterans generally arrive in the spring and the fall, allowing the Veterans to escape the more severe temperatures of summer and winter.

 Honor Flight’s Mission